AIKIDO

 NIDAN, FUKUSHIDOIN

-Deborah began studying aikido as a graduate student at UC San Diego in 2001, and has been actively training for seventeen years.
+Deborah began studying aikido as a graduate student at UC San Diego in 2001.
 She was a student of Yoshimitsu Yamada Shihan at the New York Aikikai for more than a decade, and is currently a student of aikido, weapons, iaido, and zen under Ryugan Savoca Shihan at Brooklyn Aikikai.

 Deborah is a committed aikido practitioner who has studied at depth with multiple teachers.
-Her teaching style reflects a range of influences, and is focused on the precise, holistic curriculum developed by T.K.
-Chiba Shihan as taught by Savoca Shihan.
-She believes that everybody who practices aikido is a lineage holder, and has a responsibility to preserve that lineage.
-And she believes that the dojo nurtures an intentional community that has significant social, political, and spiritual value.
+Her teaching style reflects this range of influences, and is focused on the precise, holistic curriculum developed by T.K.
+Chiba Shihan, as taught by Savoca Shihan.
+She is motivated by the way aikido can meet anybody where they are, and turn each individual toward an intentional community of practitioners.

 Image credit: Shaun Macnintch